-A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2016, and have not been applied in preparing these financial statements.
-The Fund does not plan to adopt early.
+A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2018, and have not been applied in preparing these financial statements.
+The only new standard relevant to the Fund is IFRS 9 Financial Instruments, which is discussed below.
+The Fund did not adopt IFRS 9 early.